-Subject to paragraph 19.2 below, the board shall establish, at a minimum, both an audit committee and a risk committee.
+Subject to paragraph 1819.2 below, the board shall establish, at a minimum, both an audit committee and a risk committee.
 Where the board comprises only 5 members, the full board, including the Chairman and the CEO, may act as the audit committee and/or the risk committee.
-In such cases Section 22.3 and Section 23.3 will continue to apply.
-Minutes of these meetings shall reflect that the board was sitting as the audit committee or risk committee.
+In such cases Section 2122.3 continues and Section 23.3 will continue to apply.
+Minutes of these meetings should reflect that the board was sitting as the audit committee or risk committee.

-- 19.2 Where an institution is part of a wider group which has a group audit committee and a group risk committee, it may rely on those committees provided that the board is satisfied that they are appropriate to the specific circumstances of the institution. - 19.3 Committees shall have documented terms of reference evidencing all functions delegated to them. - 19.4 The non-executive directors and in particular independent non-executive directors shall play a leading role in these committees or where the functions are carried out at group level; they shall play a leading role in satisfying the board that the institution's audit and risk functions are adequately carried out. - 19.5 In deciding whether or not to establish board sub-committees, the board shall ensure that in the absence of establishing a sub-committee it continues to have appropriate time available to it to adequately discharge its responsibilities. - 19.6 Where appropriate, the board should consider the appointment of a remuneration committee and/or nomination committee. - 19.7 Board consideration of risk-related issues may be enhanced by members serving on more than one board sub-committee, as members may gain a greater appreciation of risk considerations across the institution.
-Cross memberships between key subcommittees of the board should be encouraged.
-The audit committee and the risk committee shall have at least one shared member.
+- 19.2 Where an institution is part of a wider group which has a group audit committee and a group risk committee, it may rely on those committees provided that the board is satisfied that they are appropriate to the specific circumstances of the institution. - 19.3 Committees shall have documented terms of reference evidencing all functions delegated to them. - 19.4 The non-executive directors and in particular independent non-executive directors shall play a leading role in these committees or where the functions are carried out at group level; they shall play a leading role in satisfying the board that the institution's audit and risk functions are adequately carried out. - 19.5 In deciding whether or not to establish board sub-committees, the board shall ensure that in the absence of establishing a sub-committee it continues to have appropriate time available to it to adequately discharge its responsibilities.

+- 19.6 Where appropriate, the board should consider the appointment of a remuneration committee and/or nomination committee. - 19.7 Board consideration of risk-related issues may be enhanced by members serving on more than one board sub-committee as members may gain a greater appreciation of risk considerations across the institution.
+Cross memberships between key sub-committees of the board should be encouraged.
+The Chairman of the audit committee shall be a member of the risk committee and the Chairman of the risk committee shall be a member of the audit committee.